Stay in touch

 New prosthesis styles are being developed all the time, so when you need a replacement it’s a good idea to have a reassessment rather than directly replacing the one you already have.

-If your prosthesis is damaged due to a manufacturing fault, you should be reassessed and given a free new one if you’re an NHS patient.
+If your prosthesis is damaged due to a manufacturing fault, you should be refitted with a new one free if you’re an NHS patient.
 If it’s damaged because you have punctured it or not followed the care instructions, you may be charged for replacing it.